AlexSapoznikov/node-alexa-starter-kit/readme.md

 - intentName - name of intent
 - slots - variables
 - utterances - these are what people say to interact with skill
-- response - handler function from alexa
+- response - response from alexa

 ### Handler